conversejs/converse.js/docs/source/translations.rst

 is the template containing all translations and from which for each language an individual PO file is generated.

-The `.pot` file contains all translateable strings extracted from converse.js.
+The `.pot` file contains all translateable strings extracted from Converse.

 To make a user-facing string translateable, wrap it in the double underscore helper function like so: